prime31/Nez/README.md

 Nez aims to be a feature-rich 2D framework that sits on top of MonoGame/FNA.
 It provides a solid base for you to build a 2D game on.
 Some of the many features it includes are:

-- Scene/Entity/Component system with Component render layer tracking and optional entity systems (an implementation that operates on a group of entities that share a specific set of components)
+- Scene/Entity/Component system with Component render layer tracking
 - SpatialHash for super fast broadphase physics lookups.
 You won't ever see it since it works behind the scenes but you'll love it nonetheless since it makes finding everything in your proximity crazy fast via raycasts or overlap checks.
 - AABB, circle and polygon collision/trigger detection
 - Farseer Physics (based on Box2D) integration for when you need a full physics simulation